MDSVISHNUMOHAN/Futurense-Internship/covid data analysis/README.md

 The following analysis is done on this dataset:

-1)overall situation
+- overall situation
-2)country specific insights / regional comparisons
+- country specific insights / regional comparisons
-3)population analysis
+- population analysis
-4)testing efforts
+- testing efforts
-5)correlation and risk analysis
+- correlation and risk analysis